Subject Source: Art & Architecture Thesaurus

 Found in 27 Collections and/or Records:

-Scope and Content note This collection is composed of the single volume typed autobiography of Willa E. Ballard, a Quaker teacher.
-The autobiography describes Willa's early life, her parents and siblings, her experience growing up as a Quaker, her training as a teacher, and her experiences teaching in Moorestown and Atlantic City, New Jersey, and at the Mekusukey School in the Seminole Nation, as well as he time as a teacher and later a Principal at various schools in California.
+Overview The autobiography of Willa E. Ballard, a Quaker teacher, describes Ballard's early life, her parents and siblings, her experience growing up as a Quaker, her training as a teacher, and her experiences teaching in Moorestown and Atlantic City, New Jersey, and at the Mekusukey School in the Seminole Nation, as well as her time as a teacher and later a principal at various schools in California.

-Scope and Content note This collection is comprised of the original single volume memoir of David Cooper, and a photocopy.
-Cooper wrote the manuscript during his later years, when his health was failing, so that his children would be able to reference an account of his life after his death.
+Overview David Cooper wrote his memoir during his later years, when his health was failing, so that his children would be able to reference an account of his life after his death.
 A note on the inside cover reads: "A Gift of David Cooper to his daughter Martha Allinson."
-In the memoir, Cooper recounts his early life, his family history, his marriage, the birth of his children, his Quakerism, his struggles...
+In the memoir, Cooper recounts his early life, his family history, his marriage, the birth of his children, his Quakerism, his struggles with his faith, his work as a representative in 1761, and his attendance at Quaker Meetings.

 Overview Jean Scobie Davis, a 1914 graduate of Bryn Mawr College, taught economics and sociology at Agnes Scott College, Vassar College, Pierce College, Wells College and the American Women’s College in Beirut.
 A lifetime interest in prison reform resulted in her work at the New York State Correctional Facility in Bedford Hills, New York.The Jean Scobie Davis papers is a collection consisting largely of Jean Scobie Davis’ diaries and correspondence covering nearly all stages of her life....